haskell/cabal/README.md

 **Running tests locally.**
 To run tests locally with `new-build`, you will need to know the name of the test suite you want.
 Cabal and cabal-install have several.
-In general, the test executable for `{Cabal,cabal-install}:$TESTNAME` will be stored at `dist-newstyle/build/{Cabal,cabal-install}-$VERSION/build/$TESTNAME/$TESTNAME`.
+Also, you'll want to read [Where are my build products?](http://cabal.readthedocs.io/en/latest/nix-local-build.html#where-are-my-build-products)

 The most important test suite is `cabal-testsuite`: most user-visible changes to Cabal should come with a test in this framework.
 See [cabal-testsuite/README.md](cabal-testsuite/README.md) for more information about how to run tests and write new ones.
 Quick
-start: use `cabal-tests` to run `Cabal` tests, and `cabal-tests --with-cabal=/path/to/cabal` to run `cabal-install` tests.
+start: use `cabal-tests` to run `Cabal` tests, and `cabal-tests --with-cabal=/path/to/cabal` to run `cabal-install` tests (don't forget `--with-cabal`!
+Your cabal-install tests won't run without it).

-Among the other tests, use `-p` which applies a regex filter to the test names.
+There are also other test suites:

 * `Cabal:unit-tests` are small, quick-running unit tests on small pieces of functionality in Cabal.
 If you are working